erikakroll/erikakroll/README.md

-BBSRC funded PhD Student working at the Kim Hammond-Kosack lab and working as part of the Delivering Sustainable Wheat (DSW) 🌾 ISP.
+BBSRC funded PhD Student working at the Kim Hammond-Kosack lab and as part of the Delivering Sustainable Wheat (DSW) 🌾 ISP.

 <!---
 erikakroll/erikakroll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.